nhejazi/almost-surely/content/post/love-a-tool-gitsome.md

 author = "Nima Hejazi"
-title = "how to love a tool - gitsome" summary = "Discussion of the Gitsome CLI, based on the Xonsh shell" categories = [ "CLI", "productivity", "computing" ] comments = true
+title = "how to love a tool - gitsome" summary = "Discussion of the Gitsome CLI, based on the Xonsh shell" categories = [ "tools", "productivity", "computing" ] comments = true

 +++